 Every time that you buy a stock the price of that stock would be the same no matter which broker you bought it from.
 This happens because the stock market field is strongly regulated and the prices are obtained from one central exchange such as the New York Stock Exchange.
+There are many different types of brokers including stockbrokers, forex brokers, and many others.
 In the Forex market, it works a little bit different because the prices are not obtained from one central exchange instead they are derived from the Interbank market.

 The Interbank market is a conglomerate of various banks and financial institutions that provide prices for currencies to various different Brokers around the world.
 The prices provided by these Brokers will vary depending on the relationship between themselves and the Brokers, so obviously the better the relationship, the better or the cheap the prices are.